Summer has officially arrived bringing with it hot sunny, weather and the need for refreshing, frozen treats.

 Instructions

-- Cook the egg mixture over low heat, stirring constantly, until thickened.
-It will take about 10 minutes and should smoothly coat the back of a wooden spoon when it is ready.
+- Cook the egg mixture over low heat, stirring constantly, until thickened, about 10 minutes.
+The mixture should coat the back of a spoon.

 - Prep Time: 5 hours